swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 Most use cases should just require setting `moduleAliases` in a package manifest.
 However, it may be helpful to understand how that setting changes the compiler invocations under the hood.
 In our example scenario, those invocations will change as follows:

-1. First, we need to take the `Utils` module from `swift-game` and rename it to `GameUtils`.
+1. First, we need to take the `Utils` module from `swift-game` and rename it `GameUtils`.
 To do this, we will compile the module as if it was actually named `GameUtils`, while treating any references to `Utils` in its source files as references to `GameUtils`.
     a.
 The first part (renaming) can be achieved by passing the new module name (`GameUtils`) to `-module-name`.
 The new module name will also need to be used in any flags specifying output paths, such as `-o`,  `-emit-module-path`, or `-emit-module-interface-path`.
 For example, the binary module file should be built as `GameUtils.swiftmodule` instead of `Utils.swiftmodule`.
     b.
 The second part (treating references to `Utils` in source files as `GameUtils`) can be achieved with a new compiler flag `-module-alias [name]=[new_name]`.
 Here, `name` is the module name that appears in source files (`Utils`), while `new_name` is the new, unique name (`GameUtils`).
 So in our example, we will pass `-module-alias Utils=GameUtils`.